|

 While I understand this reaction; they have, after all, spent years compiling the data, and often

-shared it with family members who accept the material as gospel, there is a reticence to change any suspect information.
+shared it with family members who accept the material as gospel, there is a reluctance to change any suspect information.

 I believe that it's important to update all genealogies, and particularly those that are available on the web,

-where new and often younger family historians look for their family roots.
+where new and often younger family historians first look for their family roots.

-In this I always have been open to any corrections or suggestions about any Brebner/Bremner ancestry.
+I am always open to any corrections or suggestions about any Brebner/Bremner ancestry.

 John Brebner